 There is no problem if you decide to sign up for Part B while covered under an employer’s plan.
 Part B Medicare will become supplemental coverage to your employer’s policy.
-Because there is premium cost to Medicare Part B, you may want to weigh the premiums to the benefits you receive.
+Because there is a premium cost to Medicare Part B, you may want to weigh the premiums with the benefits you receive.
 More on that below.

 Do you have an HSA account with your current employer?

 Health Savings Accounts have certain rules once you become eligible for Medicare.
 You typically can only contribute to your HSA for the portion of the year when you were not enrolled in Medicare.